bmellink/Quiz/README.md

 You can also force the WiFi portal but keeping the Start/Hot button pressed while rebooting.

-As soon as a Quiz Node is booted and connected to your WiFi, you get to the QuizHub web server by pointing your browser (phone/computer/tablet) to http://quiz.local.
-Any new node should show up in the table:
+As soon as a Quiz Node is booted and connected to your configured WiFi, you get to the QuizHub web server by pointing your browser (phone/computer/tablet) to http://quiz.local.
+The quizhub will also keep the quizhub WiFi up for the nodes.
+Any new node that boots should show up in the table:

 ![Quiz Hub Web site](img/QuizHubWeb.png?raw=true "Quiz Hub Web Site")

-You can assign a name and optional sound to each button by clicking on a row in the table.
+You can assign a name and optional sound to each node by clicking on a row in the table.
 The configured sound will play through the speakers of the device showing the web site.
-The team name and selected sound are stored within the browser local storage.
+The team name and selected sound are stored within the browser local storage so the names are kept for your next quiz session.
 Please note that on IOS (Apple) devices you should play a sound once (manually) by clicking one of the play button before sounds work.

 The statistics button allows you to see the battery level of all hubs and various communication statistics: